-Enrollment at Independence Academy is contingent on a student's continued commitment to sobriety and the pursuit of a quality education.
-With this in mind it is expected that each student will conduct him/her/themself in a manner that will not impede their own or other's education.
+Enrollment at Independence Academy is contingent on two things: a student's continued commitment to recovery and the pursuit of a quality education.
+With this in mind it is expected that each student will conduct him/her/themselves in a manner that will not impede their own or others' education.
 Students at Independence Academy are expected to actively participate in their education and commit to the following five core values: